-Christopher Malinowski has widely lectured and published articles on custody issues, and
+Christopher Malinowski has widely lectured and published articles on custody issues.
+In addition, Melanie

-family law.
-From negotiation and mediation all the way through litigation and trial,
+From negotiation and mediation through litigation and trial, our experienced

-our experienced family law attorneys can effectively represent you at
+family law attorneys can effectively represent you at each juncture.

-child custody lawyers in Fairfax, can also assist clients with obtaining temporary
+Our lawyers can also assist clients with obtaining temporary

 emergency custody for cases involving

-domestic violence or other unique scenarios in VA.
+domestic violence or other unique scenarios in Fairfax.

-Whether you are facing a highly contested dispute or a relatively straightforward
+highly contested dispute or a relatively straightforward custody agreement.

-Serving clients across Fairfax, Arlington, Prince William, Loudoun, and
+Serving clients across Arlington, Prince William, Loudoun, and Stafford

-Stafford counties, and the City of Alexandria, VA, we are ready to help.
+counties, and the City of Alexandria, Virginia, we are ready to help.

 Talk to a counselor with our firm in Fairfax by calling (703) 935-4222